Signed in as:

 filler@godaddy.com

-For centuries, marginalized and racialized peoples have been fighting to be treated fairly, equitably and with humanity.
+For centuries, racialized peoples have been fighting to be treated fairly, equitably and with humanity.

 How do you fight labels you don't feel are fair or accurate or you just don't want to be labelled?